mdmarek/topo/README.md

 		wg := new(sync.WaitGroup)
 		wg.Add(nworkers)

-		t := topo.New(seed)
+		// Create a new topo and source of streaming data from meetup.com. t := topo.New(seed)
-		// Creates a source of streaming data from meetup.com. source, err := topoutil.NewMeetupSource(t)
+		source, err := topoutil.NewMeetupSource(t)

 		if err != nil {